htutwaiphyoe/mastering-accessibility/web-accessibility-v3/README.md

 ## Focus Management

 - visible focus indicators for keyboard users
-- mouse hover style does not need ring keyboard focus
+- mouse hover style does not need ring, only keyboard focus

+## Focus Style Requirements

+- focus indicators must have minimum contrast ratio of 3:1 against adjacent colors
+- focus areas should be at least 2px thick
+- Focus style should be visible in both dark and light theme
+- Consider using multiple indicators (outline + background)
+- Animation can enhance focus visibility but not distracting